karthic2914/Mahadevan82/README.md

 ## 📖 About Me

-💼 18+ years in full-stack development, UI/UX design, and agile product delivery.
+💼 18+ years of experience in full-stack development, UI/UX design, DevOps, and agile product delivery.
 🌍 Based in Oslo, Norway — open to relocation across Europe.
-🚀 Passionate about clean code, beautiful design, and building impactful tools.
+🚀 Passionate about clean code, intuitive interfaces, scalable systems, and automation.
+🛠 Proficient in React, Next.js, Angular, Firebase, Docker, Ansible, and cloud platforms.
-🎯 Available for freelance, contract, or full-time frontend/product roles.
+🎯 Available for freelance, contract, or full-time roles in frontend, full-stack, or DevOps engineering.

 ---